Trade/other name(s): Iclusig

 This drug may damage the heart.
 Your doctor will watch you closely for signs of heart damage while you are getting this drug.
 Possible symptoms of heart damage might include chest pain, increased coughing, trouble breathing (especially at night), rapid weight gain (5 pounds or more in 24 hours), dizziness, fainting, or swelling in the ankles or legs.
 Tell your doctor right away if you start to notice any of these symptoms once treatment starts.

 Ponatinib may cause high blood pressure or make it worse.
 Tell your doctor if you have ever had high blood pressure or are taking medicines for it.
 Your blood pressure should be checked regularly during treatment.
 If your blood pressure goes up, you may need to take medicine to help control it.
 Your doctor may need to adjust your dose or delay treatment with this drug if you have high blood pressure that can’t be controlled.
 If the high blood pressure is severe enough, you may need to stop taking this drug altogether.
 Tell your doctor right away if you notice any possible symptoms of high blood pressure, including a severe headache, confusion, feeling dizzy or light-headed, chest pain, or shortness of breath.

 This drug can cause pancreatitis (inflammation of the pancreas) in some people.
 Your doctor will test your blood for signs of pancreatitis during treatment and may need to reduce or delay your next dose of this drug, or even stop it altogether.
-Tell your doctor or nurse if you have symptoms that might be related to pancreatitis, such as nausea, vomiting, or sudden severe abdominal (belly) pain.
+Tell your doctor or nurse right away if you have symptoms that might be related to pancreatitis, such as nausea, vomiting, or sudden severe abdominal (belly) pain.